timothyleejin/tp/docs/DeveloperGuide.md

    - By using the `FilterPredicate` class created for the Filter feature we can implement a Delete by field feature where the user can delete all contacts matching the field.
 (Example input: `Delete n/Alex` will delete all contacts with Alex in their name). <br><br>
+5. **Add information on whether an event has passed**
+    - Right now, there is no information on the date and time of each event.
+We plan to implement a command to allow users to include more specific information of each event and edit this information easily.
+Once an event has passed, the colour of the event bubble will turn to red.
+This will make it easier for our users to manage his contacts. <br><br>